shwetaAgrawal/ai-developer/challenges/Challenge-04.md

         :bulb: [Add Logic Apps as plugins](https://learn.microsoft.com/en-us/semantic-kernel/concepts/plugins/adding-logic-apps-as-plugins)

-        :bulb: We have created a `HttpClient` instance that will reuse your app login.
+        :exclamation: We have created a `HttpClient` instance that will reuse your app login.
 When you are configuring the `OpenApiFunctionExecutionParameters`, instead of setting your own `HttpClient`, you can use our provided client by setting it to `kernel.Services.GetRequiredService<IHttpClientFactory>().CreateClient("LogicAppHttpClient")`

-        :exclamation: There is a bug in the Semantic Kernel SDK for OpenAPI's - your plugin name must be 12 characters or less.
-We recommened naming the plugin here `workItems` just to be safe. :exclamation:
+        :exclamation: Semantic Kernel SDK for OpenAPI's - your plugin name must be 64 characters or less.
+Then name of your logic app, the name of your trigger, and the name of your plugin will be concatenated together.
+So please keep your plugin name short or rename your logic app trigger to a shorter name.

     - Test the prompt "What are my work items?" see how it responds.
 1. _(Optional)_ Create 2 additional Logic Apps Workflows to chained together to create a more complex conversation with the AI.